 The most apparent benefit of IoT monitoring is that it enables remote management of complex systems – even smaller operations.
 IoT sensors can provide detailed information on machinery’s function and whether it runs efficiently every minute.

-This enables you to act before costly breakdowns occur and prolongs your system longevity while saving money on maintenance.
+This enables you to act before costly breakdowns occur, prolonging your system longevity while saving money on maintenance.
 Simultaneously, it maps how hard you can push your machinery and equipment without the risk of breakdown, thus increasing performance.

-Moreover, IoT monitoring is pivotal in the digital transformation of businesses.
-The result of such shifts is better resource allocation and improved workforce competency, which promotes efficiency and lowers production costs.
+Moreover, IoT monitoring is pivotal in businesses’ digital transformation.
+Such shifts result in better resource allocation and improved workforce competency, which promote efficiency and lower production costs.

 Finally, IoT enables strategic traffic management, promotes efficient travel, and reduces emissions.
 UPC saves millions of dollars annually this way by identifying the shortest, most fuel-efficient routes.